digiscot/digiscot-website/pages/evolution/digital-pioneers/lifelink.md

 ### What motivated you?

 **Jacqui:**  There were several aspects that motivated digital change for us.
--  Young people are our workforce for the future, they’ve been brought up in a digital world, they expect instant answers and innovative flexible (digital) services at a time that suits them and as a service provider we need to respond.
+-Young people are our workforce for the future, they’ve been brought up in a digital world, they expect instant answers and innovative flexible (digital) services at a time that suits them and as a service provider we need to respond.
-- We wanted to offer customer choice and reach a wider range of clients including those who suffer from mobility issues; perhaps they are elderly or housebound; or experience conditions such as agoraphobia of social anxiety to help reduce health inequalities.
+-We wanted to offer customer choice and reach a wider range of clients including those who suffer from mobility issues; perhaps they are elderly or housebound; or experience conditions such as agoraphobia of social anxiety to help reduce health inequalities.
 - We wanted to be more effective and efficient as a business using technology to streamline processes and procedures and reduce operating costs.
 - We wanted to support colleagues to become digital citizens, to embrace technology, demystify digital and the World Wide Web and increase their confidence in the use of digital technology.